gregwalla/geopythonBasel/readme.md

 code a bit

 Along this tutorial we will work mostly with the command line tool from a mac.
 We will emphasize on following the official documentations of the tools.

 Thus : 1-Windows instruction will also usually present in the documentations and
-       2-these documentations are maintained
+       2-these documentations are maintained.

 On your computer you will need a python >= 3.6 installation at the time of this tutorial.
-You will hopefully not need admin rights (if your are on your company's computer).
+You need admin (sudo) rights (if your are on your company's computer).
+You will also need git that is used to push the code to Heroku.

 The tutorial of corey shafer is a must on the topic : "Python Django Tutorial: Full-Featured Web App".
 This tutorial is inspired from it.